Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Get to know the egg and pork farmers in your area, and you may be able to barter your services for free eggs and bacon.

-A friend of ours who owns Ontario farmland supplements their food supply by trading their goods with other farmers in the area.
+A friend of ours who owns farmland in Ontario supplements their food supply by trading goods with other farmers in the area.

 Food Bank Donations

-The most obvious way to supplement your food supply is to visit the food bank if your pantry looks slim and you are in need.
+A straightforward way to supplement your food supply is to visit a food bank if your pantry appears to be running low and you are in need.

-Almost every community in Ontario has a food bank or community centre that will offer singles and families free food when they are in need.
+Almost every community in Ontario has a food bank or community centre that offers free food to singles and families in need.

 It’s always a learning experience, especially if you aren’t familiar with the process, but it also opens your eyes to the community’s needs. \